Sportsman's ORV driving limitations

 Due to the breach at Old Inlet, the sportsman's driving area is reduced to approximately 1¼ miles of the beach west of the Wilderness Visitor Center.
 Required permits may be purchased at this visitor center when staffed, for use through 12/31/2013.
 More »

 Reservations for required permits must be obtained through Recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
 More »

-Although at times extremely cold, if you're properly prepared you can experience a different beauty on Fire Island.
-The landscape can sometimes be covered in a blanket of white snow with barren branches encased in ice and glistening in the sun.
+Winter is a quieter, more peaceful time on Fire Island.
+The landscape is sometimes blanketed in soft, white snow with barren branches encased in ice glistening in the sun.
+If you're properly prepared, you can experience the stunning beauty of the seashore during the chilly season.
 Keep in mind, however, that very few public facilities are open on Fire Island during the winter, and those that are open usually keep shorter winter hours.

 Did You Know?

 As you cross the Great South Bay from Long Island to Fire Island, you may be able to catch a glimpse of the light atop the Fire Island Lighthouse, which appears to flash every 7½ seconds.
 More...